ternaustralia/airflow-container-image/README.md

 This repository provides container images for `linux/amd64` and `linux/arm64`.

 This repository automatically checks the upstream Bitbucket repository for changes in the `master` branch.
 If there are changes, it will build a new container image and push it to the GitHub Container Registry and Docker Hub.
+The upstream private Bitbucket repository is https://bitbucket.org/terndatateam/docker-airflow/src/master/.

 ## Container images